 The UIC National Center of Excellence in Women's Health (CoE) and the UIC Department of Obstetrics and Gynecology received the NIH Building Interdisciplinary Research Careers in Women's Health (BIRCWH) beginning in September of 2007.
 This K12 grant from the National Institutes of Health provides funding for junior faculty to pursue research interests in women's health.

 UIC BIRCWH NEWS AND EVENTS

 A recent article examining mortality rates among females and males determined that female mortality rates have increased at exponentially higher rates in comparison to male mortality rates.
 The article, "Even As Mortality Fell In Most US Countries, Female Mortality Nonetheless Rose In 42.8 Percent Of Countries from 1992 To 2006," urges a focus on social and environmental determinants of health in understanding population health.
-The article is available for download here.
+The abstract of the article is available here

 BIRCWH scholar Lisa Tussing-Humphreys is serving as the Assistant Director of The Diet and Behavior Shared Resource (DSBR), an initiative that aims to support the integration of behavioral and psychosocial factors into UICC Investigator research protocols.
 The DSBR Winter Newsletter, which features highlights from the DSBR Dietary Assessment Symposium and a list of upcoming events on campus is available for download here.